BertrandConxy/The-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# The Desktop Version of the Portfolio project.
+# Bertrand Mutangana Ishimwe portfolio website.

+>This is my portfolio website.
+It showcases my skills as software developer, experience that I have and the projects that I have worked on as a proof.
+Moreover, there is a link to download and get my resume.
+There are links to my social media platforms.

->This is the Desktop-version of portfolio project but it is also fully responsive to different screens.
-I made it as micronaut.
+It is a mobile-first layout which is also fully responsive to different screens including desktops and laptops.
->you will see the screenshot of the home page below.
->Everything is down below.

-It showcases my programming skills and experiences plus links to other projects of mine.
+I have put a live demo link below in the following section so thatif anyone is interested can view it.
+However, if anyone would like to use it, simply, they can fork the repository and then use it independently.
+There are no other dependencies or installations required.
 ## Built With

 - HTML and CSS
+- basic javascript

 ## How to use and run this project